In my post last week, I stated that as a non-designer, I'm not sure how the EDAC credential has benefitted me professionally. Then I thought about it.

 Both Smith and Nanda are committed to keeping up their CEUs and renewing their EDAC credential.
 But Smith is not particularly happy about the burden of credentialing that is loaded upon design professionals.

 Are you glad you got the EDAC credential?
 Or any other credential?
-Comment below or email me your thoughts.
+Comment below or contact me with your thoughts.